 6.6.1 Applicability to language

 SPARK is designed to be amenable to static verification of the absence of predefined exceptions, and in particular all cases covered by this vulnerability [SB 11].
-All numeric conversions (both explicit and implicit) give rise to a verification condition that must be discharged, typically using an automated theorem-prover.
+All numeric conversions (both explicit and implicit) give rise to verification conditions that are discharged using SPARK’s automated theorem-prover.
+Except for the unsafe generic function Unchecked_Conversion, conversion between non-numeric types can only happen

+if one type is a derivation of the other,

+if both types are subtypes of a common parent, or

+if all components of the source and target types are either numeric types or related types and conversion is done component-by-component.

+In these cases, SPARK will generate the respective verification conditions to be discharged by the toolchain or by the user.

 If Unchecked_Conversion is used, SPARK will assume that the conversion is correct and will generate TRUE conditions for the conversion and for ‘Valid applied to the conversion.
-Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the Spark models analysis.
+Unchecked conversions are highly dependent on the layout of the source and targets of the conversion as well as values contained and do not fit the SPARK models analysis.
 Therefore, static correctness of unchecked conversions must be verified by other means.

 6.6.2 Guidance to language users

-Use Spark’s analysis and proof tools to staticaly verify the absense of errors in the use of conversions.
+Use SPARK’s analysis and proof tools to statically verify the absence of errors in the use of conversions.

-Create contract models and Sparks proof tols to verify the correct functional use of conversions.
+Create contract models and SPARK proof tools to verify the correct functional use of conversions.

+If Unchecked_Conversion is used, apply ‘Valid to the result of the conversion before attempting to use the result with both a TRUE path and a FALSE path, and then use assertions to verify that the failure path operates correctly.
+Note that SPARK assumes that the result is valid and will ignore the false path in its generation of automatic proofs, but the error can be caught and an exception raised.

-If Unchecked_Conversion is used, use other analysis methods to verify the correctness of the conversion(s).
+use other analysis methods to verify the correctness of the conversion(s).

 6.7 String Termination [CJM]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark as strings are not delimited by a termination character.
-Spark programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.
+This vulnerability is not applicable to SPARK as strings are not delimited by a termination character.
+SPARK programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.

 6.8 Buffer Boundary Violation [HCB]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Spark (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).
+With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to SPARK (see 6.9 Unchecked Array Indexing [XYZ] and 6.10 Unchecked Array Copying [XYW]).

-NOTE: Define unsafe programming in Spark to include the hiding of code from the spark analyser.

-6.8.2 Guidance to language users

 6.9 Unchecked Array Indexing [XYZ]

 6.9.1 Applicability to language

-SPARK permits static analysis for all boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].
+SPARK static analysis verifies the absence of boundary violations discussed in TR 24772-1 clause 6.9, through techniques such as theorem proving or abstract interpretation [SB 11].

 SPARK programs that have been subject to this level of analysis can be compiled with run-time checks suppressed, supported by a body of evidence that such checks could never fail, and thus removing the possibility of erroneous execution.